 Tempfile a subclass of

 may not be the ideal solution.

-#2 Updated by Masaki Matsushita almost 3 years ago
+#2 Updated by Masaki Matsushita about 3 years ago

 Yukihiro Matsumoto wrote: